ZacharyPax/WatchtowerStack/SPECIAL THANKS.md

 - Aiding my understanding of sregex formatting when whitelisting registry values to not be piped into the VirusTotal API
 - Helped fix a bug holding Watchtower Stack 2.1.0 rc1 back from a full release
-- Going as far as to spin up my environment on her equipment to verify if fixes work or not
+- Going as far as to spin up my environment on her equipment to verify if fixes worked or not
 ---

 Md.
 Nazmur Sakib - Security Engineer - Wazuh Incorporated